Partners and Sponsors

 Avi serves as the chair of several charitable groups, including the Motivation for Excellence Initiative (MFE) and the Indira Foundation, a founding sponsor of PROMYS India.

-“We are extremely excited to launch PROMYS India in partnership with Ashoka University, and to scale the very successful Ramanujan Project we started in 2015 to support a greater number of exceptional math students directly in India, through the PROMYS best-in-class model.
+“We are extremely excited to launch PROMYS India with our partners and to scale the very successful Ramanujan Project we started in 2015 to support a greater number of exceptional math students directly in India, through the PROMYS best-in-class model.
 PROMYS has proven to substantially expand the horizons, thinking and opportunities of the student participants.”

 Phalgun Raju is an entrepreneur and a philanthropist.
 She is Managing Partner of Morph Ventures, pre-series A investors and venture builder across India & Southeast Asia, and Advisory Board Member to InsightzClub, a programmatic market research and data exchange platform.
 As a 2018 Kaufman Fellow, Phalgun is the recipient of a two-year venture capital fellowship.

 Morph Ventures is focused on global marketplace and platform businesses.
 Phalgun explains, “Our clients are F1000 companies, investment firms, and large consulting firms who are looking to find and hire the right subject-matter experts for very quick insights, data, or short-term or long-term projects.
 On the other side experts are looking for clients, which is very word-of-mouth today.
 We have seen a tremendous number and range of projects to date — everything from clients hiring data-science experts to come up with algorithms, to engineers to solve design problems, to industry and functional subject-matter experts for multi-month projects.”